What to Wear & What to Pack for Iceland in Summer (+FREE Printable Packing List)

 What (Not) to Pack for Iceland — FAQ

-Packing for Iceland as a tourist, you should mostly focus on waterproof outdoor clothing – and summer is no exception.
+Packing for Iceland as a tourist, you should mostly focus on waterproof outdoor clothing, and summer is no exception.
 If you really want to enjoy your trip, you need to dress comfortably and stay dry.
-Here is what you should pack and what you can leave at home:
+Below, you’ll find clear answers on what you should pack and what you can leave at home:

 What kind of clothes should you bring to Iceland in summer?

 I also don’t recommend cotton socks.
-Hiking socks are best.
+Hiking socks are best for Iceland in summer.
 In addition, you can also opt for waterproof socks, as mentioned earlier.

 Do you need a waterproof jacket for Iceland?